Writing an Original TV Drama Serial

 Monday 7 June

-Our guest director TBC will give the inside track on their role, and lead a masterclass on scenes – with focus on three students’ scenes or sequences (10 minutes of material – 1600 words of text max including all stage directions).
+Our guest director Philip John, who has worked on TV shows such as Downtown Abbey, Being Human and Outlander, will give the inside track on his role, and lead a masterclass on scenes – with focus on three students’ scenes or sequences (10 minutes of material – 1600 words of text max including all stage directions).

 Endings and Rewriting